bodrick/awesome/README.md

 *   [NeverSinkDev/NeverSink-Filter](https://github.com/NeverSinkDev/NeverSink-Filter) - This is a lootfilter for the game "Path of Exile".
 It hides low value items, uses a markup-scheme and sounds to highlight expensive gear and is based on economy data mining.
 *   [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 *   [Evdlaar/QueryStoreDashboard](https://github.com/Evdlaar/QueryStoreDashboard) - Query Store Database Performance Dashboard
-*   [leereilly/games](https://github.com/leereilly/games) - :video\_game: A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
+*   [leereilly/games](https://github.com/leereilly/games) - A list of games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
 *   [RickStrahl/WestWindWebSurge](https://github.com/RickStrahl/WestWindWebSurge) - Quick and easy URL and Load Testing for your Web applications on Windows
 *   [verbosemode/public-notes](https://github.com/verbosemode/public-notes) - My public (install) notes. /me doing linux/networking/... networking things
 *   [firefox-devtools/debugger](https://github.com/firefox-devtools/debugger) - The faster and smarter Debugger for Firefox DevTools 🔥🦊🛠